Protocol Details

 Presence of active untreated infection

-Uncontrolled coronary disease or NYHA class III-IV heart disease.
+Uncontrolled coronary disease or New York Heart Association Classification (NYHA) class III-IV heart disease.

 Known infection with HIV.
 Hepatitis B is allowed only if viral load is undetectable andif on anti-hepatitis B therapy like Entecavir.
 Hepatitis C is allowed only if viral load is undetectable, and if the participant has received curative therapy.

 Participants with documented history of no response to cladribine, and without 50% improvement in platelets, hemoglobin or granulocytes.
 This exclusion does not apply to HCLv.
-These participants are eligible regardless of prior response to CDA.
+These participants are eligible regardless of prior response to chlorodeoxyadenosine (CDA).

 Pregnant or lactating women.